 13. Know What To Do If You Owe But Can’t Pay

-If you can’t pay what you owe by the tax deadline, you can probably apply for an IRS installment plan, especially if you’ve always filed and paid on time in the past.
+If you can’t pay what you owe by the tax deadline, you might be able to arrange an IRS installment plan, especially if you’ve always filed and paid on time in the past.

 14. Start Planning Now for Next Year

 Don’t make skipping the tax return deadline a habit.